sourcegraph/about/content/blogposts/2022/ranking-in-a-week.md

 On October 27th, after a few successful runs of a distributed Spark job over the graph described by these CSV files and hand-vetting the document scores results to ensure our mental model and reality match, we begin to [consume PageRank outputs into our database](https://github.com/sourcegraph/sourcegraph/pull/43566), for use in the stub service implementation referenced earlier.
 This "completes the loop" of data from the Sourcegraph instance's point of view: we are continuously refreshing our output graph, and continuously re-consuming PageRanks cores as we re-run the computation.

-The output data that Spark gives us is also a series of CSV file in a second GCS bucket, each with the following form:
+The output data that Spark gives us is also a series of CSV files in a second GCS bucket, each with the following form:

 ```csv
 repo,path,rank